fireboy1919/viaduct/docs/content/docs/getting_started/starwars/_index.md

 ### Using the Development Server

-For interactive development, use the development server:
+For interactive development with GraphiQL IDE, use the development server:

 ```shell
 ./gradlew devserve
 ```

-You can then send GraphQL queries to `http://localhost:8080/graphql` using curl or any GraphQL client.
+Then open `http://localhost:8080/graphiql` in your browser to explore the StarWars GraphQL API.

 For auto-reloading during development (automatically reloads when you edit schema or code files):